What is an A&P and Why is it Important?

 • Accurate documentation and reports of all findings and test results

-• Service aircrafts to meet FAA regulations.
+• Service aircraft to meet FAA regulations.

 Mechanics with their A&P certifications have options other than working on aircraft, at a flight school, or for an airline.
 A&P mechanics can also work on maintaining rides and attractions at amusement parks!
 Amusement parks look forward to hiring people with their A&P certification as the mechanisms on rollercoasters and other amusement park rides have the same basic systems that apply to aircraft.